Ashish1692/CrownFundBDLT/README.md

-# How to Build an Awesome Web3 Crowd-Funding Platform with React, Solidity, and CometChat
+# How to Build an Awesome Web3 Crowd-Funding Platform with React, Solidity, and CometChats

 Read the full tutorial here: [**>> How to Build an Awesome Web3 Crowd-Funding Platform with React, Solidity, and CometChat**](https://daltonic.github.io)